rachitnigam/rachitnigam.com/content/post/transpiler.md

 to work with.

 We'll call it the *transpiler-not-frontend* to make sure people understand we're not building a compiler here.{% footnote() %}
 It is [not hard](https://github.com/topics/transpiler) to find examples of things mislabelled as transpilers.
-However, I won't name any specific projects because besides this is just a dumb diatribe about words, I actually think the projects themselves are cool.
+However, I won't name any specific projects because this is just a dumb diatribe about words, I actually think the projects themselves are cool.
 {% end %}

 ## Lie #2: Transpilers are Simple